STAGGERED STARTS & SCHEDULE

 |Mile 20||Con Edison Learning Center, Queens|

-* All cyclists near the head of the Tour are held here for about 20 minutes while the NYPD closes oncoming roads to traffic.
-Cyclists near the tail of the Tour are directed to a mandatory shortcut that bypasses this stop and leads to the next one.
+* All cyclists near the head of the Tour will be held here for about 20 minutes while the NYPD ensures that the remainder of the route is devoid of traffic.
+Cyclists near the tail of the Tour will be directed to a mandatory shortcut that bypasses this stop and leads to the next one.

-If your bike needs attention, stop at a repair tent.
+If your bike needs maintenance, stop at a repair tent.
 Labor is free, but there is a charge for parts.
 Be sure to bring a spare tube.
-Flat tires are the most common problem.
-Marshals are more likely to be able to help you if you have a tube.
+Flat tires are the most common problem, and marshals are more likely to be able to help you if you have a tube.

 Repair services can be found in these locations:

-- -Near the start lineup, in Bowling Green and Zuccotti Park, Manhattan
+- Near the start area, in Bowling Green and Zuccotti Park, Manhattan

 Lost and Found